Ghana confirms first two cases of COVID-19

 In a statement released to the media, the Ministry said, "The cases were confirmed on the 12th March, 2020.

 "Both individuals returned to Ghana from Norway and Turkey.
-So these are imported cases of COVID 19".
+So these are imported cases of COVID 19, "it said.

 "I wish to assure all Ghanaians that the Government of Ghana together with all Health Partners will continue to work assiduously to ensure the situation is contained.